Popta's buntingi

-Popta's buntingi (Adrianichthys poptae) is a endangered species of fish in the family Adrianichthyidae.
+Popta's buntingi (Adrianichthys poptae) is an endangered species of fish in the family Adrianichthyidae.
 It is endemic to Lake Poso in Sulawesi, Indonesia.

+Etymology

 This species was described by Max Carl Wilhelm Weber and Lieven Ferdinand de Beaufort in 1922 and they gave it the species name poptae in honour of their fellow Dutch ichthyologist Canna Maria Louise Popta (1860-1929).